monojit18/K8s-Cluster-Setup/README.md

    (*Identify the issue in connecting to the Nginx application from out side the cluster*)

-3. Install *Nginx* *Ingress* *Controller* along with *MetalLB*, providing Load Balancer solution for bare metsal scenario

-4. Create k8s Ingress object and route to Nginx service from outside

-5. Scale (out/in) Applications - *Manually*
+3. Scale (out/in) Applications - *Manually*

 ## Application Deployment - Advanced

-- Create *Namespace* for *DEV* and *QA* environments
+- Create *Namespaces* for *DEV* and *QA* environments

+- Deploy Microservivces using YAML file rather than command line

+- Install Helm package manager

+- Install *Nginx* *Ingress* *Controller* along with *MetalLB*, providing Load Balancer solution for bare metsal scenario

-- Deploy *MongoDB* service from Docker Hub
+- Create k8s Ingress object and route to Nginx service from outside
-- Configure K8s *Secrets* to manage DB credentials
-- Deploy *RatingsWeb* front end application from *Azure Container Registry (ACR)*
-- Deploy *RatingsAPI* back end application from *Azure Container Registry (ACR)*
-- Configure Front end app to communicate with Back end app
-- *Rolling Updates* and *Rollbacks*

 - Use Nginx Ingress Controller to route to appropriate services

 - Network Policy to restrict traffic from/to desrired applications only
-- *CPU* based *Horizontal Pod AutoScaler* for Front/Back end applications

 - Resource Quota to manage resourcer allocation avcross namespaces

-- Taintts and Tolerations
+- *Rolling Updates* and *Rollbacks*
-- Node Affinity/Anti-Affinity

 ## Hands-On Lab